The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 - Amazing online community of Concept2 owners.
-You can read about it in my Concept2 Model D review
+(More info in my Concept2 Model D review)

 - Requires a large space to operate

-- The seat can be uncomfortable for some users
+- Seat can be uncomfortable for some users

 Users praised the solid construction and fluid rowing motion of the Concept2 Model E. A majority of users rated this rower with 5 stars and for good reason!

 A few users weren’t too fond of the seat, but found very simple and cheap ways to find more comfort.